Misha Angrist

 • If you have completed your first year at Trinity and have not yet declared a major, you can enroll in the desired Certificate track through Duke Hub when you declare your major with your advisor.

-• If you are a declared Trinity sophomore, you may enroll in the Certificate by filing an Academic Plan Change form with the registrar’s office here.
+• If you are a declared Trinity sophomore, you may add our Certificate via the Academic Plan Change form in DukeHub.

 • If you are a declared Trinity junior, please contact us directly to discuss whether you are able to meet the requirements for the Certificate before graduation.
 This will be considered on a case-by-case basis.